 Transparency and accountability are key principles of MCC’s practice.
-In the interest of transparency MCC makes its Economic Rate of Return (ERR) data via interactive, downloadable Microsoft Excel spreadsheets. the spreadsheets are unique to each project within a compact), or set of closely related interventions (henceforth “project”).
+In the interest of transparency MCC makes its Economic Rate of Return (ERR) data available via interactive, downloadable Microsoft Excel spreadsheets.
+These spreadsheets are unique to each compact Project, Activity (both defined within a compact), or set of closely related interventions (henceforth “project”).

 Each spreadsheet includes: